Kuranda Village in the RainforestOur Vibrant Indigenous Culture

 The Past - When Two Cultures Meet

 In May 1886 construction of the Cairns to Herberton railway began over one such walking track, which crossed the ranges and went down to the coast.
-This was not popular with the Djabugay, who stood up to the white invasion by spearing bullocks and the occasional white man.
+This was not popular with the Bama, who stood up to the white invasion by spearing bullocks and the occasional white man.
 They took workers food, as their traditional gathering and hunting grounds were now either taken over by new settlers, or over hunted by the 1500 men living and working on the railway line.

 The Present - A Vibrant Thriving Culture